junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 "Yes," Cas says, uncaring.
 "Let them.
 Or the djinn will kill *you*, Dean.
 This djinn feeds on fear."

 "I'm not afraid of the monsters."
-Dean states.

 "But you're afraid of losing me."
 Cas smiles understandingly, reaching out a hand to stroke his cheek, then lets the hand fall.
 He says it again, quietly but firmly, "Let me go.
 It's okay.
 I'll be fine.
 The real me outside will be fine too."